 The USAO for the Northern District of Indiana is charged with the primary responsibility for prosecuting all federal crimes from acts of terrorism to public corruption, white-collar crime, organized crime and gang activities, internet-related crimes, and many other criminal acts.
 Through its Civil Division, the Office is charged with defending agencies of the United States, enforcing regulatory agencies’ authority, and recovering funds from violators of U.S. criminal, regulatory, and civil laws.
 The criminal side of the Office conducts investigations and prosecutes criminal cases including political corruption, securities and healthcare fraud, terrorism, narcotics, commercial frauds, government frauds, violent crimes, public protection and appeals.

 Perform research projects and assist in trial preparation.
 It is likely that interns will work on an appellate brief.
 Interns will be assigned projects from both the Civil and Criminal Divisions.
 Interns will work with several different AUSAs over the course of the internship.
 Through research projects and interaction with the AUSAs, interns will be introduced to the federal system and receive an introduction to federal procedures in both the civil and criminal settings.
 Interns are encouraged to attend court with the AUSAs during the internship and watch court proceedings.
 In limited instances, interns are allowed to represent the government in hearings before the various federal courts.
 Each Branch Office of the USAO for the Northern District of Indiana is located in a federal courthouse.
 This enables the interns to meet Judges, their clerks and network among federal officials.
-Our goal is to introduce our interns to the federal legal system, to develop their legal skills and, above all, to enjoy their summer.
+Our goal is to introduce our interns to the federal legal system, to develop their legal skills and, above all, to enjoy their internship.

 Web Site: www.justice.gov/usao/inn